-The Old Testament Lesson for this Sunday is from the book of the prophet Amos as contained in the Book of the Twelve (The Twelve Minor Prophets).
+The Old Testament lesson for this Sunday is from the book of the prophet Amos as contained in the Book of the Twelve (The Twelve Minor Prophets).
 The text is Amos 8:4-7 and is a section inserted by the prophet between his fourth vision (8:1-3) and his fifth vision (9:1-4).
 Remember, Amos is a prophet from the Southern Kingdom who is carrying out his prophetic ministry in the Northern Kingdom.
-This leads to some interesting dynamics, especially in regards to worship and its location.
+This leads to some interesting dynamics, especially in regard to worship and its location.
 The Northern Kingdom has set up worship centers in Dan and Bethel.
-This is contrary to the words of the Torah—worship is to be centralized at the Tabernacle and now the Temple in Jerusalem.
-Certainly, it was politically expedient for the leader(s) of the Northern Kingdom to establish worship sites within their boundaries and not in Jerusalem.
-This has led to many abhorrent practices.
+This is contrary to the words of the Torah.
+Worship was to be centralized at the Tabernacle and now the Temple in Jerusalem.
+Certainly, it was politically expedient for the leader(s) of the Northern Kingdom to establish worship sites within their boundaries and not in Jerusalem, but this has led to many abhorrent practices.

 It is good to remember the ministry and work of the Messiah at this point.
 He is the One who will come to reach out and heal the sick, cleanse the lepers, free the prisoners, etc. In other words, the work of the coming Messiah is the polar opposite to what is being done by the leaders of the Northern Kingdom.
 And, as we read of this work being carried out by Jesus in the New Testament, we clearly see the reality.